The Importance of Completing the Application for Life Insurance Truthfully and Accurately

 Why Do Life Insurance Applicants Lie or Omit Information?

 There are various reasons individuals lie or omit information on their life insurance applications.
 One of the most common reasons is to hide information in order to avoid being denied the policy.
 Another reason is to avoid being placed in a higher risk classification, which would result in more expensive premiums.

-Insurance Companies Ask Many Different Questions to Assess Applicant and Determine Rates
+Insurance Companies Ask Many Different Questions to Assess Applicants and Determine Rates

 Life insurance companies are in business to make a profit.
 They will ask a variety of questions to properly vet the applicant and assess their risk.
 Questions revolve around the applicant’s health and lifestyle.

 - the applicant’s age (some applicants lie about this in an attempt to get better rates)

 - whether the applicant smokes cigarettes or uses tobacco products

 - whether the applicant smoked cigarettes or used tobacco products in the past, and if so, the dates of use and termination

 - whether the applicant uses alcohol or drugs and/or has a history of use and/or abuse